 If your dog suffers from food allergies, you’ll need to take steps to eliminate the problematic ingredients in his diet.
-One of the best ways to do so is by selecting a hypoallergenic dog food, which is made without any of your dog’s triggers.
+One of the best ways to do so is by selecting a hypoallergenic dog food, which is made without any of your dog’s allergic triggers.

-Below, we’ll explain the basics of hypoallergenic dog foods, discuss the things you’ll want to look for when picking one for your dog and recommend five of the best hypoallergenic dog foods on the market.
+Below, we’ll explain the basics of hypoallergenic dog food, discuss the things you’ll want to look for when picking one for your dog and recommend 5 of the best dog foods for allergies on the market.

 Food allergies occur when a dog’s immune system mistakes a harmless ingredient for a dangerous one.
 This causes the body to release antibodies to fight off the invader, and these in turn release histamines.
 Histamines lead to symptoms like redness, swelling and – most commonly for dogs who suffer from food allergies – itchy skin.